flytbase/flytsamples/CPP-Python-ROS-Apps/ros_demoapps/readme.md

 # here '3.0' is passed as an argument, one could send any other float value.
 ````

-And to execute the rospy apps type the following commands in your fligt computer's terminal:
+And to execute the rospy apps type the following commands in your flight computer's terminal:

 ````
 $ rosrun ros_demoapps demoapp1.py